NEW YORK, Oct. 15, 2015 /PRNewswire/ -- Synopsis

 - Detailed analysis of strategies adopted by banks and other institutions to market debit, credit and charge cards.

 - Comprehensive analysis of consumer attitudes and buying preferences for cards.

-- The competitive landscape of Brazil's cards and payments industry.
+- The competitive landscape of South Korea's cards and payments industry.

-- This report provides a comprehensive analysis of Brazil's cards and payments industry.
+- This report provides a comprehensive analysis of South Korea's cards and payments industry.

-- It provides current values for Brazil's cards and payments industry for 2014, and forecast figures to 2019.
+- It provides current values for South Korea's cards and payments industry for 2014, and forecast figures to 2019.

-- It details the different economic, infrastructure and business drivers affecting Brazil's cards and payments industry.
+- It details the different economic, infrastructural and business drivers affecting South Korea's cards and payments industry.

 - It outlines the current regulatory framework in the industry.

 - It details marketing strategies used by various banks and other institutions.

 - It profiles major banks in South Korea's cards and payments industry.